Introduction

 History and Significance

 Douglass Cemetery Alexandria serves as a testament to the struggles and resilience of the local Black community from the late 19th to the late 20th centuries.
-The cemetery was active for over 80 years, with the last burial taking place in 1976.
+The cemetery has been active for over 80 years, with the last burial being in 1976.
 It holds nearly two centuries of rich history and cultural heritage, reflecting the African American experience in Alexandria and the broader region.

 Timeline